zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 eating the actual bag that the potato chips are in,  you should probably go and get some real food.

 Leticia says she normally munches on candy bars or bags of chips and forgoes lunch altogether.
 “To forgo” (forgo) means to decid e not to do something that you would normally do.
 “To forgo a lunch” means not to eat lunch even though normally you would eat lunch.
 “Altogether” (altoget her) means completely or entirely.
-Sam says that forgoing lunch altogether i s “not very healthy.”
+Sam says that forgoing lunch altogether is “not very healthy.”

 Leticia says, “No” – she agrees – “but it keeps me going when I’m on the run on busy days like this.”
 “To be on the run” (run) here  means to be doing a lot of different things and going off in different places in a short amount of time.
 It can just mean to be extremely busy.
 Usually, though, I think we use this expression when you have to move from one place to another, ei ther within your building where you work or perhaps in the city where you liv e.
 You have to go to this appointment over here, and then you have another ap pointment in another part of the city, and so forth.